 - Poster Presentation: A research-fair style presentation in which the presenter(s) create a visual argument and informally discuss their research with attendees.

 - Works-in-Progress (WiP): These sessions will be composed of roundtable discussions where presenters briefly (10 minutes max) discuss their current research, assessment, or other writing projects and then receive feedback from other researchers including discussion leaders, other WiP presenters, and other conference-goes.

 - Log in to the conference proposal submission page at https://www.iwcamembers.org/.

 - The Abstract should be 75-100 words.
 If accepted, the abstract will appear in the program, so write an abstract that lets attendees know what to expect and why they should come.

 - The Session Description should be no more than 300 words.
 Proposal reviewers evaluate session descriptions to determine the extent to which they meet the following criteria:

 - Appeal to a wide range of audiences

 - Strength of focus and purpose of proposal

 - To honor the integrity of the blind review process, please do not refer to speaker names in the abstract or session description.
 Instead, for example, use “Presenter 1,” “Presenter 2,” etc. to refer to speakers.

-- An individual may propose only session and one SIG.
-The Secret Mission format does count towards your proposal limit.
+- An individual may propose only one session and one SIG.
+The Secret Mission format does not count towards your proposal limit.